Web-n-Composite/crypto-hacks-list/README.md

-<p>The value of lost assets: 484 BTC</p>
+**The value of lost assets: 484 BTC**

 ![image](https://user-images.githubusercontent.com/114734003/206683856-da0ef00e-8f27-46aa-b923-b1c322b33675.png)

-<p>The Czech exchange&nbsp;Bitcashlost bitcoins after its servers were hacked.&nbsp;The attackers&nbsp;&nbsp;<a href="https://www.coindesk.com/czech-bitcoin-exchange-bitcash-cz-hacked-4000-user-wallets-emptied"><u>gained access to the email and sent out a phishing scam</u></a>&nbsp;&nbsp;, posing as&nbsp;Bitcash, in order to obtain customer information, which they then used to steal funds.</p>
+The Czech exchange Bitcash lost bitcoins after its servers were hacked.
+[The attackers](https://www.coindesk.com/czech-bitcoin-exchange-bitcash-cz-hacked-4000-user-wallets-emptied) gained access to the email and sent out a phishing scam, posing as Bitcash, in order to obtain customer information, which they then used to steal funds.